| Title: | The Exterior Calculus |

 Specification of dimensions to either keep (yes) or discard (no) |

-keeps the terms specified and
+keep(omega, yes) keeps the terms specified and

-discards the terms specified.
-It is not clear
+discard(omega, no) discards the terms specified.

-The functions documented here all return a kform
+The functions documented here all return a kform object.

 Robin K. S. Hankin